tactools/GenesisMarkets-MarketMaker/README.md

 2. Add liquidity to the market
 3. Decrease spread and in return this attracts more traders
 4. Increase daily volume turn over and in return this attracts more traders

+# How to buy a license

+1. Open a new **BTC-BASE** trading account at GenesisMarkets with a new email address if you already have an account.
+You must use our Affiliate Link as this pays for ongoing development and support for the robot.
+[GenesisMarkets](https://genesismarkets.io/?ref=780028)
+2. Send 64 GVT tokens [0x249f2864c2CDAd70bcf0ba701D49B58384629D6f] (https://etherscan.io/address/0x249f2864c2CDAd70bcf0ba701D49B58384629D6f)
+3. Fill out the google sheets with the following information
+a.
+Account Number of your trading account
+b.
+TxHash of your payment
+c. the first letter of your email address to cross-check with GenesisMarkets affiliate links
+d.
+Telegram Username such as [@Hedgebitcoin](t.me/Hedgebitcoin)

 # Easy installation